Last updated: August 26, 2024

 Analysis

 The 2005 Act authorizes regulations that prohibit smoking in indoor premises to which the public has access.
 The 2006 Regulations prohibit smoking in enclosed public ground transportation vehicles and water transport.
-Smoking on aircraft is determined by the airlines, and in practice, major commercial airlines have prohibited smoking on aircraft since the 1990s.
+Smoking on aircraft is determined by the airlines, and major commercial airlines have prohibited smoking on aircraft since the 1990s.
 The Air Navigation Order 2009 prohibits smoking on commercial aircraft where no-smoking notices are displayed.

 The law aligns with FCTC Art.
 8 and the FCTC Art.
 8 Guidelines with respect to public transport.